yoonaoh/HR9-Design-Track/README.md

 ### Q: Can I modify/change the given HTML template?

 A: Yes, feel free to modify the HTML template (i.e. to rearrange the text or import fonts).
-However, you cannot use JavaScript or anything other than HTML and CSS.
+However, you cannot add anymore text.
+You also cannot use JavaScript or anything other than HTML and CSS.